Nanocar Race: The track

 The track of the first competition is a gold surface, equipped with grooves to define race lanes in order to avoid losing vehicles.
 It is about 100 nanometres long, and includes two bends.
 It is located in a small enclosure cooled to -269°C under a primary vacuum of 10−10 mbar and is observed simultaneously by four scanning tunneling microscopes (STM) miniaturized for this event and operating on the same surface.
 Each microscope is responsible for driving a single vehicle (a single nanocar).

 During this competition, the nanocars should move as far as possible on the gold track during the 36 hours race.
 Speeds of 5 nanometers per hour were expected.

 Nanocars

 Nanocars are a new class of molecular machines that can roll across solid surfaces with structurally defined direction.
 They are molecules essentially composed of a few tens or hundreds of hydrogen and carbon atoms and are measuring one to three nanometers.

 The nanocar is propelled step by step by electrical impulses and electron transfer from the tip of the STM.
 The resulting tunnel current flows through the nanocar between the tip of the microscope and the common metal track.
 There is no direct mechanical contact with the tip.
 The nanocar is therefore neither pushed nor deformed by the tip of the microscope during the race.
 Some of the electrons that pass through the nanocar release energy as small intramolecular vibrations that activate the nanocar's motor.

+For instance, the NANOHISPA team nanocar was designed with an anthracene-based chassis and four aromatic rings that slightly lift it off the Au(111) surface.
+The molecule is remotely driven in a controlled manner by its attraction to the STM tip, which arises from the electrical dipole induced by electrons flowing through its molecular structure when a voltage is applied.